bechirtouhami/sitepress-multilingual-cms/readme.txt

 2. Translation controls in edit screen.

 == Changelog ==

 = 1.6.0 =
-* String translation improvements - translate plugins using strings translation
+* Allows translating both themes and plugins in WPML's string translation.
-* Ability to add translations form the plugins/theme .mo files
+* Existing translations in .mo files are imported to WPML's translation interface.
-* Added ability to view pthe strings to be trasnalated in their context (source or page)
+* Shows the source of strings for translation (both in the PHP and on the HTML).
+* Cleaned and simplified string translation page.
-* Fixed bugs for the option of showing the default language posts when translations are missing
+* Fixed bugs for the option of showing the default language posts when translations are missing.
+* Fixed search function when blog is set to display all posts with language fallback.
-* Added placeholder for _cleanup_header_comment (available from WP 2.8)
+* Added placeholder for _cleanup_header_comment (for compatibility with WP 2.7 and below).
-* Fixed some bugs with the tags and the tag cloud
+* Fixed some bugs with the tags and the tag cloud.
-* Fixed bug with missing comments
+* Fixed bug with missing comments,
-* Added correct Estonian flag
+* Added correct Estonian flag.

 = 1.5.1 =
 * Fixed broken link to media library